Quantitative theory of magnetic interactions in solids: Non-magnetic analogues of exchange interaction

 where $i,j$ are (super)site indices (e.g., plaquette indices for the two-dimensional Hubbard model used in the theory of superconducting cuprates).
 The Josephson coupling parameters $J_{ij}$ determine in particular superfluid density and London penetration depth~\cite{schrieffer_book, mahan_book, abrikosov_book}.

 Instead of magnetic systems where we deal with the local rotational (or SU(2)) symmetry, for singlet superconductors we deal with the U(1) symmetry (see Fig.~\ref{fig:illu}).
 Following the general approach accepted in this review, we have to calculate the variation of the thermodynamic potential under small phase variations, and the answer will be expressed in terms of single-particle Green function.
-In the superconducting state, the latter is a supermatrix with normal and anomalous part (the so called Nambu-Gor'kov representation)~\cite{schrieffer_book}:
+In the superconducting state, the latter is a supermatrix with normal and anomalous part (the so-called Nambu-Gor'kov representation)~\cite{schrieffer_book}:

-where $G^{p\uparrow}_0$, $G^{h \downarrow}$, and $F$ are electron spin-up, hole spin-down and anomalous parts of the Green functions, $F$ is supposed to be considered as local in the supersite, as in Refs.~\onlinecite{licht_kats_cluster2000, harland2019josephson}.
+where $G^{a\sigma}_0$ and $G^{a\sigma}$ are the normal parts of the bare ($G_0$) and interacting ($G$) Green's functions for an electron (${a=p}$) and a hole (${a=h}$) with the spin projection ${\sigma\in\{\uparrow,\downarrow\}}$. $F$ is the anomalous part of the interacting Green function, which is considered to be local in the supersite, as in Refs.~\onlinecite{licht_kats_cluster2000, harland2019josephson}. $\Sigma^{a\sigma}$ and $S$ are the normal and anomalous parts of the self-energy, respectively.

-To obtain explicit microscopic expressions for the Josephson couplings $J_{ij}$ we have to calculate the variation of the thermodynamic potential $\Omega$ under small variations of the superconducting phases, and compare the result with~\eqref{eq:s10_hjosephson}.
-Following our consideration of the exchange interactions within dynamical mean-field theory discussed in Subsection~\ref{sec:5K} we start with a general representation of the thermodynamic potential in terms of single-particle and double-counted contribution with the Luttinger-Ward functional $\Phi$, and use the local-force theorem.
+To obtain explicit expressions for the Josephson couplings, $J_{ij}$, we have to calculate the variation of the thermodynamic potential $\Omega$ under small variations of the superconducting phases, and compare the result with~\eqref{eq:s10_hjosephson}.
+Following the consideration of the exchange interactions within dynamical mean-field theory, discussed in Subsection~\ref{sec:5K}, we start with a general representation of the thermodynamic potential in terms of single-particle and double-counted contribution with the Luttinger-Ward functional, $\Phi$, and use the local-force theorem.
 The result is~\cite{harland2019josephson}

 where $\delta^\ast$ denotes the local variation of the self-energy $\Sigma$ without taking into account its variation due to the self-consistency procedure.
 We omit here for simplicity matrix indices of intra-plaquette and Nambu spaces.